How and why we use rigorous evaluations—such as RCTs and diff-in-diffs.

 Other evaluations (not shown in summary table)

 - Solar lamp studies (2011-2013): we are now one of the top retailers of solar lamps in Africa.
 Before launching these products, we conducted RCTs in 2011 in Kenya and 2013 in Rwanda to estimate the level of cost savings from purchasing a solar lamp.
 We estimate that by purchasing a solar lamp, the average household saves roughly $0.50 per week on saved kerosene, battery, and mobile phone charging expenditures.
 Over three years, the NPV (net present value) of those savings is roughly $66, compared to a purchase price of $15-$40, depending on the lamp model.
-We have found that our internal studies on solar lamp impact are more rigorously designed than most published research on this topic; the summary findings of our study are available in our full paper on RCTs.
+We have found that our internal studies on solar lamp impact are more rigorously designed than most published research on this topic; the summary findings of our study are available in our summary report on solar light studies.